The amygdala is a small region of the brain it's in what's called the temporal lobe of the brain.

 After a number of trials when the neutral and unconditioned stimuli are presented together.

-The animal learns the association between the sound and the shock. the neutral stimulus of the sound is then able to cause the fear behavior itself without the shock.
+The animal learns the association between the sound and the shock. the neutral stimulus of the sound is then able to cause the fear behaviour itself without the shock.

 As the process of learning in this way is known as classical conditioning the stimulus is then referred to as a conditioned stimulus and the response referred to as a conditioned response.